eevee/eev.ee/content/2015-12-19-you-should-make-a-doom-level-part-1.markdown

 If only we'd used 3D mode first!
 Press <kbd>Q</kbd>.
 You can use <kbd>W</kbd> <kbd>A</kbd> <kbd>S</kbd> <kbd>D</kbd> to move around and explore this (imperfect!) preview of your level.
 By default you start on the player start point, but you can move anywhere you like by right-clicking in 2D mode.

 Find the switch wall.
 The problem should be obvious.
 (If you don't see a highlight around the outline, move around a bit — your crosshair might be hitting the player start thing.)
-You can use the arrow keys to adjust the texture offsets, or just press <kbd>R</kbd> to reset them to zero.
+You can use the numpad to adjust the texture offsets, or just press <kbd>R</kbd> to reset them to zero.

 Depending on the size of your room, this might now look a little funky.
 The left edge of the switch meets with the left wall in an awkward way for me, causing some very oddly-sized bricks.